Battle-Tested Discovery Tactics and Weapons

 Use Ashley Lipson’s Guerrilla Discovery to strike and parry quickly and painfully during your next discovery confrontation.

-- Tactics, rules, decisions, statutes, tips, samples, checklists, and protocols
+- Extensive tactics, rules, decisions, statutes, tips, samples, checklists, and protocols

 - Key Rules uniquely and thoroughly Annotated